NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 Step 7a: If appointment is Redelegated, the Dean's Office ensures the clearance has been received prior to issuing offer.

-Step 7b: If appointment is Non-redelegated, Dean's Office includes evidence that the candidate is cleared for hire in the file prior to submission of appointment to VPAA.
+Step 7b: If appointment is Non-redelegated, Dean's Office ensures the clearance has been received prior to submitting the appointment for review.

 Step 8: Appointment process is started.

-For academic candidates hired by a Waiver/Exemption (This does not pertain to Recall Exemptions for retired UC Davis academics):
+For academic candidates hired by a Waiver/Exemption (This does not pertain to Recall Exemptions for retired UC Davis academics) (This does pertain to Target of Excellence hires):

 Step 1: Candidate is identified.